Jay Z tops U.S. Billboard album chart for second week

-LOS ANGELES Rapper Jay Z's latest album "Magna Carta Holy Grail" on Wednesday topped the Billboard 200 album chart for the second week in a row.
+LOS ANGELES, July 24 Rapper Jay Z's latest album "Magna Carta Holy Grail" on Wednesday topped the Billboard 200 album chart for the second week in a row.

 "Magna Carta Holy Grail" sold 129,000 copies in its second week, according to figures compiled by Nielsen SoundScan, bringing its two-week total to 657,000 copies.
 Last week, it was the second-best debut week for an album this year behind Justin Timberlake's "The 20/20 Experience."